Achmad Djajadiningrat: History

 He was born into the prominent Djajadiningrat family in Kabayan village, Pandeglang on August 16, 1877, and died in Purwakarta on December 22, 1943.
 His father, Raden Bagus Djajawinata, was a forward-thinking Regent of Serang, while his grandfather, Raden Adipati Aria Natadiningrat, served as Regent of Pandeglang.
 His mother was Ratu Salehah, originally from Cipete, Serang.
 Djajadiningrat served as Regent of Serang from 1901 until 1924, and was then appointed to the newly created post of Regent of Batavia, in office from 1924 until 1929.
 He also served as a member of the Volkraad quasi-legislature and of the Council of the Indies (an advisory body to the Dutch Empire in Indonesia).

 The Djajadiningrat family counted among its members some influential players during the Indonesian national movement.
-Djajadiningrat's younger brother, Hoessein Djajadiningrat, was a pioneering academic and scholar in Indonesia, as well as the first native Indonesian to earn a doctorate and professorship.
+Djajadiningrat's younger brother, Hoessein Djajadiningrat, was a pioneering academic and scholar in Indonesia, as well as the first native Indonesian to earn a doctorate (in Leiden) and professorship.

 Achmad Djajadiningrat was also active in some early nationalist organizations, such as in Jamiat Kheir as an early member.